 Inflation Reduction Act Offers Opportunity for Eos Energy Enterprises, Inc. and Energy Storage Customers to Capture Substantial Long-Term Value While Significantly Reducing Emissions

-/EIN News/ -- EDISON, N.J., Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Eos Energy Enterprises, Inc. (NASDAQ: EOSE) (“Eos”), a leading provider of safe, scalable, efficient, and sustainable zinc-based energy storage systems, today announced the expected impacts on the energy storage industry and on Eos from the recent passage of the transformational Inflation Reduction Act (“IRA”) and Eos’s shift in strategy and revised outlook for fiscal year 2022.
+EDISON, N.J., Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Eos Energy Enterprises, Inc. EOSE ("Eos"), a leading provider of safe, scalable, efficient, and sustainable zinc-based energy storage systems, today announced the expected impacts on the energy storage industry and on Eos from the recent passage of the transformational Inflation Reduction Act ("IRA") and Eos's shift in strategy and revised outlook for fiscal year 2022.

 "We believe that one of the important benefits of the IRA is that it will significantly reduce the costs of battery cells, modules, and energy storage systems, particularly for those manufactured in the US which we expect to accelerate the domestic energy transition," said Joe Mastrangelo, Chief Executive Officer of Eos.
 "We continue to see accelerated demand in our robust opportunity pipeline.
 The IRA encourages the building of a clean energy future in America and Eos is well-positioned as one of the only at-scale US manufacturers of proven long duration energy storage."